 This is the second time that I have secured a debate on this topic, and I am pleased to be joined again by so many colleagues of different parties from across the House.
 That is not surprising, as there are 9 million dogs in the UK and many more dog lovers.

 I also have with me today a book containing the pledges of more than 137 MPs, and I think more MPs will be signing today, showing that they are committed to stopping puppy smuggling.
-I hope that that conveys to the Under-Secretary of State for Environment, Food and Rural Affairs, my hon.
-Friend the Member for Macclesfield (David Rutley), just how deeply concerned we are about puppy smuggling, and I know that I am not the only Member of Parliament who will say that this issue is also of great concern to my constituents.
+I hope that that conveys to the Minister, just how deeply concerned we are about puppy smuggling, and I know that I am not the only Member of Parliament who will say that this issue is also of great concern to my constituents.

 In the previous debate that I secured on this subject, I told the House how puppy smuggling was a multi-million pound industry—an illegal trade.
 Hundreds of puppies are intercepted at our ports and borders each and every year.
 I will come on to some of the issues surrounding security at our borders a little later, but it is likely that thousands more puppies slip through the net and remain unidentified.